Critical Scaling of Compression-Driven Jamming of Athermal Frictionless Spheres in Suspension

 Concerning the critical exponents in 3D models of overdamped sheared suspensions, numerical simulations on hard-core spheres by Lerner et al. \cite{Lerner} find $\beta=1/0.34=2.94$, while a later work of the same group, DeGiuli et al. \cite{DeGiuli}, find $\beta=1/0.36=2.8$.
 Simulations on soft-core spheres by Kawaski et al. \cite{Berthier} find $\beta=1/0.391=2.56$.
-If one accepts the argument that $\eta_p\sim \tau$, with $\tau$ the relaxation time below $\phi_J$ to an unjammed configuration \cite{OlssonRelax,Ikeda}, then the results of Ikeda et al. \cite{Ikeda} give $\beta=3.2$.
 None of these works discuss the exponent $y$.
-More recent work by Olsson \cite{Olsson3D}, using a detailed scaling analysis including corrections-to-scaling, finds $\beta=3.8\pm 0.1$ and $y=1.16\pm 0.01$.
+More recent work by Olsson \cite{Olsson3D}, using a scaling analysis that includes corrections-to-scaling, finds $\beta=3.8\pm 0.1$ and $y=1.16\pm 0.01$.
 Olsson has argued that other works find a smaller value of $\beta$ because they do not probe close enough to the critical point.
 Given the disagreement among these values of $\beta$ for 3D simple shearing, our value of $\beta\approx 3.1$ for compression-driven jamming could be consistent with a common universality class.
-The situation remains to be clarified.
+The situation remains to be clarified. {See our supplemental material \cite{supp} for a comparison of $\beta$ with the marginal-stability predictions.}

-Note, the values of $y$ that we find for compression-driven jamming are comparable to the values found in shear-driven jamming.
-Our result that $y>1$ for compression in both 2D and 3D is surprising since it has generally been believed that $y=1$ for our harmonic contact interaction \cite{OHern,Chaudhuri}.
+Note, the values of $y$ that we find from compression are {in reasonable agreement with} the values found from shearing.
+That $y>1$ for compression in both 2D and 3D is surprising since it has generally been believed \cite{OHern,Chaudhuri} that $y=1$ for our harmonic contact interaction.

 The above results were obtained by averaging together independent runs at constant values of the packing $\phi$.
 In our supplemental material \cite{supp} we repeat our scaling analysis, but averaging our runs at constant values of the average particle contact number $Z$.
 We find no difference in any of the critical parameters between these two methods of averaging.